 3. Middle-stage (Moderate) Alzheimer’s Disease

-As time goes on, a person with Alzheimer’s will become increasingly confused and will have trouble caring for themselves.
+As time goes on, they will become increasingly confused and will have trouble caring for themselves.
 They may lose more of their earlier memories and start to forget the names of family members and friends.
 Completing simple tasks becomes extremely difficult and the person will need help getting dressed, using the bathroom and eating.

 Assisting with these tasks can be difficult because many people feel their loss of independence very keenly.
 The care partner should be willing to stand back and let the person do as much for themselves as possible, while still being ready to step in and help if necessary.